 If you are having a problem, we want to hear from you!

-If you are experiencing a technical problem with your technology please navigate to the CSR Ticket Login Page and enter your WISD network username and password in the appropriate fields.
+If you are experiencing a technical problem please navigate to the CSR Ticket Login Page and enter your WISD network username and password in the appropriate fields.
 After you login, create a ticket describing the problem.
 The tickets generated by the system send alerts to everyone in Technology, so we will see your ticket and respond.

 If your problem is an emergency, call us at x1286 (734-994-8100 x 1286).
 The phones are manned M-F; 7:30 a.m. to 5 p.m.